AtesComp/rdf-transform/README.md

 * Transform Tab:
   * RDF Node Editor: Added Prefix selection to the editor with Prefix and LocalPart management throughout the code
     * Preview Expression Editor:
-      * Added two GREL functions:
+      * Two new GREL functions:
         * toIRIString() - transforms and properly validates a string as an IRI component (replaces urlify())
         * toStrippedLiteral() - end trims a string with all known Unicode whitespace and non-breaking space characters
   * Property Editor: Initializes with the existing property in the textbox instead of blank text